Devolved climate finance approach forges new ways of working between citizens and state

-The governments of Mali, Senegal, Tanzania and Kenya are piloting decentralised climate finance (DCF) approaches to fund climate change adaptation.
+The governments of Mali, Senegal, Tanzania and Kenya are piloting devolved climate finance (DCF) approaches to fund climate change adaptation.

 The pilots work by establishing mechanisms that funnel money for climate-resilient development through public financial management systems down to local governments.
 The approach depends on local communities collaborating with government to take the lead in planning and budgeting funds for adaptation.